lebh/wifi-leif/README.md

   If wifi-leif-gui version is used then dialog need to  be installed.
   Should have every command listed when the bash script is launched.
   Mostly used for connecting/disconnecting wifi accses points.
   Can also be used to find IP, ping, list availble accses points, rescan, and show wifi status.
+  This is a bash script, it don't need any desktop envierment to run.

 #Installation
 cd